rilldata/rill/docs/docs/tutorials/rill_learn_300/overview.md

 ---
 ### Advanced Features of Rill

-Now that you have mastered using Rill Developer and gone through some of Rill Cloud's useful features, we can delve further into the features that Rill provides.
+Now that you have deployed your project onto Rill Cloud, we can go back and take more time to learn all of what Rill has to offer!

+First, we will head back to Developer to make some changes to the existing model and dashboard.
+Once this is ready, we can make use of the new features and finally push our updates to Rill Cloud.

 import CustomDocCardList from '@site/src/components/CustomDocCardList';